mgiovani/ai-cursor-init/AI_DOCUMENTATION.md

 - **Context-Aware**: Analyzes your `.cursor` rules and project structure
 - **Intelligent Content**: Generates documentation that reflects your actual codebase
-- **Multiple Providers**: Support for OpenAI, Anthropic Claude, and Azure OpenAI
+- **Multiple Providers**: Support for OpenAI, Anthropic Claude, and Google Gemini
 - **Fallback Support**: Graceful degradation to basic templates if AI fails

 ### Enhanced Features